CartoDB/carto-selfhosted-helm/README.md

-# The Carto 3 Helm Charts
+# The Carto 3 Helm Charts & Docker images

-Helm Charts for Carto 3, ready to launch on Kubernetes using [Kubernetes Helm](https://github.com/helm/helm)
+Helm Charts and Docker images for Carto 3, ready to launch on Kubernetes using [Kubernetes Helm](https://github.com/helm/helm)

-## Before you being
+## Before you begin

 ### Prerequisites
 - Kubernetes 1.21.2
+- Docker 20.10.8
 - Helm 3.6.3

+### Setup a Kubernetes Cluster

+For setting up Kubernetes on other cloud platforms or bare-metal servers refer to the Kubernetes [getting started guide](http://kubernetes.io/docs/getting-started-guides/).

+### Install Docker

+Docker is an open source containerization technology for building and containerizing your applications.

+To install Docker, refer to the [Docker install guide](https://docs.docker.com/engine/install/).

 ### Install Helm